MediaArea/RAWcooked/Doc/Case_study.md

 - 8 threads
 - Ubuntu 18.04 LTS

-When encoding 2K RGB we generally reach between 3 and 10 frames per second (fps), but 4K scans are generally 1 fps or less.
+When encoding 2K RGB we generally reach between 3 and 10 frames per second (fps), and 4K scans can be up to 5.5 fps.
 These figures can be impacted by the quantity of parallel processes running at any one time.

 ---
 ## Workflow